gagandeep/Web-Architecture-Evolution/Prologue.md

 ## Why this book?

-Do you wonder why are we discussing Human Evolution or Hardware Evolution?
+Do you wonder, why are we discussing Human Evolution or Hardware Evolution?
 Since this book is about Web Architecture Evolution not about Human Evolution or Hardware Evolution.
 If you are not wondering about this then think before reading further.

 ### Why we learned about Human Evolution?